 - Creates Long-Term Research & Development Experience

 Students will work on a multidisciplinary research team for a minimum of two semesters, gaining valuable research and design experience.
-A minimum of two semesters provides students with the time and context to familiarize themselves with the lab, make meaningful contributions, and foster design and leadership skills.
+Students are encouraged to participate longer, with additional time and context, to make meaningful contributions, and foster design and leadership skills.

 - Cultivates Leadership and Mentoring